Ahmeddyousryy/Matrix-calculator/README.md

 # Matrix-calculator

 ### This project takes the dimensions of two matrices then, takes tha value of these two matrices
-### and ask you what kind of operation you wish to do for these to matrices "OP"
+### and ask you what kind of operation you wish to do for these matrices "OP"

 ##### OP 1 : ADD